carml/carml-jar/README.md

 mvn clean package
 ```

-The runnable jar will be generated in the `/carml-app/target` dir.
+The runnable jars will be generated in the `/carml-app/*/target` dirs.